 Description: Context awareness is a major building block of Amigo.
 Hence, a separate training block has been chosen to cover this topic.
 The training block will teach attendees what is needed to implement a context source as well as a context client using the aforementioned source.
 They will learn which methods have to be implemented in order to use the Amigo context management system.
 To this end, they will practically design a context source and a context client using the Amigo deployment framework and services.
+Further, they will be learn about the CMS Broker which is the main component for the context management service, as it provides all required functionality for discovering and using context sources.
 This block is based on the block "Making devices Amigo compatible".